 For me, the most important aspect of intersectionality is to understand that I may be flawed, and learning that I may not only be a victim of discrimination, but I may also be an unwitting oppressor and a subconscious supporter of institutional discrimination.

-The internal questions that have been popping up in my mind have been humbling to say the least: Without even realizing it, am I subconsciously supporting the discrimination against others as someone who is a cis straight male?
+The internal questions that have been popping up in my mind have been humbling to say the least: Without even realizing it, am I subconsciously supporting the discrimination against others as someone who is a person who presents (or passes as) male?
 As someone who’s not Black or an Indigenous American or an immigrant?
-As someone who is able-bodied and able-minded?
+As someone who is non-disabled (physically)?
 As someone who’s middle class?
 As someone who’s not yet elderly?
 What can I do to improve my awareness and consciously discontinue these thought-forms and speech?

 It’s a humbling process, because as a minority, I used to think that I had no privileges.
 But I found that I actually have plenty.
-As a matter of fact, for example, I recently realized that I was an unwitting accomplice to ableism (an able-bodied person who wasn’t aware of the entire spectrum of physical/emotional disability), which I shamefully overlooked as a health practitioner.
+As a matter of fact, for example, I recently realized that I was an unwitting accomplice to ableism (a non-physically disabled person who wasn’t aware of the entire spectrum of physical disability), which I shamefully overlooked as a health practitioner.
 Intersectionality brought to my awareness that there’s so much to address if I want to do my part in helping heal the world.

 I want to be an ally, but I don’t believe that it’s something that you can declare yourself to be.
 I humbly believe that only through hard work, “ally” is an honorary title that is given and earned.